robie2011/mlpipe-SensorReportViewer/README.md

     dist/SensorReportViewer/

 ## Note
-For developement purpose we used www.jsdelivr.com as CDN for serving static files.
-We can upload our static files to a free github repository and acces our files through jsdelivr-service.
+During developement we used www.jsdelivr.com as CDN for serving static files.
+We can upload our static files to [a free github](https://github.com/robie2011/mlpipe-report-staticfiles) repository and acces our files through jsdelivr-service.
+Of course it is possible to use an internal webserver for this purpose.